 Imagine, a company ABC Limited has total earnings of Rs 100, Rs 120 and Rs 144 for the last three years respectively.
 Would you invest?
 We know the answer, it depends on the investing strategy you follow.

 In this case, company ABC Limited has had an earning growth of 20% for the last three years, which is not bad.

 Investors say earnings drive the market.
 If there is no earning growth, then market participants may not take interest in buying.

-Therefore, the first and foremost thing you should do is to find out what is the company’s earning growth and how it’s going to maintain it in future.
+Therefore, the first and foremost thing you should do is to find out what the company’s earning growth is and how it’s going to maintain it in future.

 Earning growth also indicates that the management is managing the company well.

 If a company reports low earnings for a few quarters, demand for buying the stock will fade and supply will rise.
 When there are more sellers willing to sell the stock than buyers willing to buy, this creates more supply than demand, due to which stock prices begin to fall.